Botrytis Blight of Cut Flowers

 Once Botrytis develops, it cannot be effectively controlled with fungicides alone.
 The key to suppressing Botrytis is to keep the plant canopy dry especially from dusk until dawn.
 Using drip irrigation or watering plants at the base instead of sprinkling or watering overhead will help to prevent Botrytis and many other leaf spot diseases.
 Increasing plant spacing to provide a less dense canopy will also help by allowing more air circulation and better fungicide coverage.
-In the greenhouse, reducing humidity as a whole and in the microclimates around plants is also important.
 Water just enough to prevent excess water on the floor, and water early enough in the day to allow plant surfaces to dry before evening reduces humidity and will help manage Botrytis.

 Heating and Venting Greenhouses to Lower Humidity

 During cool times of the year, when a greenhouse is being heated, another practice to reduce humidity is to use a combination of ventilation and heating.
 Ventilation allows the exchange of moist greenhouse air with drier air from outdoors.
 Heating is necessary to bring outdoor air up to optimum growing temperature, and increases the capacity of the air to carry moisture, thus avoiding condensation.
 Neither practice alone is as efficient as both combined.

 According to John Bartok, University of Connecticut Extension Professor-Emeritus, the method and time it takes for heating and venting will vary according to the heating and ventilation system in the greenhouse.
 John advises, in greenhouses with vents, the heat should be turned on and the vents cracked open an inch or so.
 When doing this the warmed air will hold more moisture and escape from the greenhouse through the vents which will be replaced with outside air of lower relative humidity.
 This natural rising of the air will result in a greenhouse of lower relative humidity.